CADLabs/ethereum-economic-model/docs/ROADMAP.md

 * Add multiple agent types that represent how different types of users will respond to a varying `base_fee`, introducing a feedback loop between `base_fee` and network usage.
 * Extend the model to investigate under what scenarios do tips to miners come into play, and what do the tipping dynamics look like.

-### 2 Investigate what the cost would be to artificially manipulate the `base_fee` that EIP-1559 introduces.
+### 2. Investigate what the cost would be to artificially manipulate the `base_fee` that EIP-1559 introduces

 #### Description